-LEDC is a non profit organization that was founded by Latino leaders in different fields of community development to establish, stabilize, and grow businesses through orientations, classes, business development consulting, technical assistance, and access to capital for new and existing entrepreneurs.
+LEDC is a nonprofit organization that was founded by Latino leaders in different fields of community development.
+It seeks to establish, stabilize, and grow businesses through orientations, classes, business development consulting, technical assistance, and access to capital for new and existing entrepreneurs.

 Metropolitan Consortium of Community Developers (MCCD)